aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 When buying in order to sell our end and our beginning are the same: €100 -> €110, capital M -> M', this increase in capital becomes an end in itself.

-_253_ Footnote about how Aristotle's grasp of political economy represents the stage of economic development at which his society was at the time.
-Aristotle describes how trade was barter but as trade developed further money became necessary as the lubricant to facilitate transactions on a broader scale.
+_253_ Aristotle described how trade was barter but as trade developed further money became necessary as the lubricant to facilitate transactions on a broader scale.

-This creates a field separable from economics; chrematistics, which revolves around money as a beginning and end, and these, for Aristotle, are often confused.
+This creates a field separable from economics; chrematistics, which revolves around money as a beginning and end, and these, for Aristotle, are often confused, reflecting the stage of economic and social development his society had reached at the time.

-_254_ The conscious bearer of this ovement is a capitalist.
+_254_ The conscious bearer of this movement is a capitalist.
 He is the person from whom money departs and to whom it returns.

-_'it is only in so far as the appropriation of ever more wealth in the abstract is the sole driving force behind his operations that he functions as a capitalist...Use-values must therefore never be treated as the immediate aim of the capitalist; nor must the profit on any single transaction.
-His aim is rather the unceasing movement of profit-making'._
+Use-value is unimportant for him, his immediate aim is profit, and not just profit on a single transaction, but a continuous and unceasing movement at profit-making.

 _255_ Money is both independent, becoming itself in abolishing itself, but is also the active subject.